Alleviate Fears with Facts

 Promote Donate Life at your Workplace

 A picture says a thousand words.
 Something as easy as hanging a poster, or placing an educational brochure in your waiting room could instigate registration, or start the conversation about becoming a donor.
-We have compiled a few free resources for you to promote Donate Life in your workplace.
+There are plenty of free posters available online.

 Free Print-it-Yourself Posters